christinepoydence/usa-state-validator/README.md

 This method accepts an input value and returns the formatted state name and abbreviation as a JSON object if the input is a valid USA state abbreviation or name.
 It will:
 - return the formatted object regardless of the case of the input
-- return an empty object if the input is not a string
+- return null if the input is not a string or if the input is not a valid state name or abbreviation
 - return the formatted object if the input has leading or trailing spaces

 ```javascript